Glutes: How To Build, Stretch & Activate Your Glute Muscles

 When you keep the resistance band under tension during this exercise, the glutes on both legs with work the whole time.

 The lateral band walk is a very similar exercise that activates the gluteus medius in preparation for your workout.
 These exercises can also promote stability in the knee, foot and ankle, which all directly affect the hips.

 This exercise activates your gluteus medius.
 It also helps to balance the muscular effort between your inner and outer thighs.

-This exercise activates the three major glute muscles.
+This bridge exercise activates the three major glute muscles.
 Focus on pushing up with your hips rather than down into your heels.
 This exercise is particularly beneficial to anyone who sits at a desk all day.
 You’ll feel it in your glutes and hamstrings.

 This exercise engages both the gluteus medius and the gluteus maximus.
 When doing this exercise, make sure you are engaging your glutes and not arching your back.